latchbio/latch/docs/source/automation/overview.md

 Finally, select the [automation workflow](#automation-workflow) that you have registered with Latch.

-Checkout the [example above](#automation-workflow-example) on how to create and register automation workflows.
+Checkout an [example](automation-usecase.md) on how to create and register automation workflows.

 ![Create Automation Example](../assets/automation/create-automation-example.png)